JAlcocerT/Linux/content/docs/_index.md

 kdeconnect-cli --list-devices
 ```

-YOu can get it from: <https://f-droid.org/packages/org.kde.kdeconnect_tp/>
+You can get it from: <https://f-droid.org/packages/org.kde.kdeconnect_tp/>

 Alternatively, you have GSConnect or scrcpy: